 - What is imagined or expected tends to be realized.When you expect good things, good things will happen.
 Unfortunately, the opposite is true as well.

 - The harder you try to achieve a goal, the more difficult it becomes.
 When your conscious intentions conflict with your (subconscious) imagination, you tend to do nothing, or worse yet, do the opposite of what you want to do.
 Let’s say you think you want to do something but feel you can’t.
 The more you try, the less likely you are to accomplish it.
 For example, have you ever tried to remember a movie, book, or name, only to be frustrated in your conscious attempts?
 Once you stop trying and are engaged in some other task, you finally recall that movie, book, or name.

 - New habit patterns can be formed with visualized images.
 Your nervous system can’t decipher between a real experience and an imagined one.
 So you can change habits just by rehearsing the new behavior in your imagination.
 This is how the Olympic athletes practice their sport and program their minds to succeed.

 - When you attach strong emotion to each suggestion, you increase its power.

 Most self-hypnosis sessions involve creative visualization.
-Creative visualization is a technique for tapping your imagination, hope, and perseverance to create new experiences through images.
+Creative visualization is a technique for tapping your imagination to create new experiences through images.
 It involves recalling or forming positive mental images of you achieving your goals.
 Creative visualization helps you eliminate unwanted habits because you imagine your desired habits as if they are already established.